-THC, short for Tetrahydrocannabinol, is the primary psychoactive substance found in cannabis.
+THC, short for tetrahydrocannabinol, is the primary psychoactive substance found in cannabis.
 This is the ingredient that gives us that joyous, euphoric high known the world over.
-Just mention the word “THC” around weed enthusiasts, and you’re likely to have a host of brand new friends.
+Just mention the word “THC” around some people that look like they own a Phish t-shirt, and you’re likely to have a host of brand new friends.

-That being said, many smokers still have quite a few questions regarding the famous medicinal component, and how it interacts with our body and brain to provide that amazing, indescribable “high”.
+That said, many pot smokers still have quite a few questions regarding the famous medicinal component, especially in terms of how it interacts with our body and brain to provide that amazing, indescribable “high”.

 1) When Was THC Discovered?

-THC was first discovered in Israel in 1964 by Dr. Mechoulam.
-His discovery of THC paved the way for later discoveries, and also earned him numerous honors — including a NIDA Discovery Award in 2011.
+By most accounts, THC was first discovered in Israel in 1964 by Dr. Raphael Mechoulam – aka the father of modern cannabis.
+His discovery of THC paved the way for later discoveries, and also earned him numerous honors, including a NIDA Discovery Award in 2011.

 2) How is THC produced?